startxfr/docker-images/OS/README.md

 # STARTX OS docker-images : Fedora
-Fedora image builded with minimal and updated rpm and core-utils loaded
+Fedora image builded with minimal and updated rpm and core-utils loaded (utils like ps, top, find, wget) All other images on this repository are build on top of this container image

 ## Running from docker registry